-- The value of water is properly recognised. - Potable water use is rationalised and opportunities to replace demand with recycled water are realised - The quality of city waterways meet the needs of the community while minimising impact on the environment.
+- The value of water is properly recognised.

+Potable water use is rationalised and opportunities to replace demand with recycled water are realised - The quality of city waterways meet the needs of the community

 City residents, businesses, building owners, workers and visitors improve their environmental performance.